 We have partnered with Trainerize and have a software program that houses and streamlines our management and monitoring system in one place.
 This goes above and beyond Online Training that uses spreadsheets and communication by text, email and social media messaging that gets cluttered with spam, solicitations and other type annoyances.
 Not too mention, in todays age of technology, it’s outdated and extremely limited.

 This is all done from a convenient app on your phone.
 Workout Programs, Nutrition Plans, Progress Pictures, Internal Communication that is Private and Secure, Notifications, Volume and PR (Personal Record) tracking, Check-ins, Graphing and Charting, Scheduling and so much more!
 We are able to monitor everything, every day of the week if necessary (like the final stages of Contest Prep).
 We also get notifications when you fall out of compliance…it’s the ultimate accountability tool for us, and you, to make sure you get optimal results.
+And it’s all done from the convenience of your smart phone.

 My Fitness Pal, Apple Watch and Fitbit also syncs with our tracking software.
 You don’t have to report your nutrition to us…we see it everyday as long as you are tracking.
 Your macros, calories, even things like sodium and fiber…if you record it, we see it.
 And, with Fitbit and Apple Watch, we see your daily step count as well.

-What is your philosophy when it comes to cardio?
+What is your philosophy on cardio?

 For those who compete in Bodybuilding, cardio is a big issue and philosophies are all over the place.
 We consider ourselves “cardio minimalists”, with respect to offseason and contest prep.
 Sure, cardio is fantastic for general health purposes, it does well for fat loss and keeping your health in check when used responsibly.
 However, cardio is not your friend when it comes to building an “optimal physique”, and that’s what we build.
 Yet on the same token, it will eventually become a necessary evil when it comes to getting stage lean.